WebOfTrust/keripy/ref/PythonStyleGuide.md

    such as this string.
 Embedded strings use 'single quotes'.
    """

-   Format for code documentation in the the Google flavor of sphinx.ext.napolean format.
+   Format for code documentation in the the Google flavor of sphinx.ext.napoleon format.
    See
    https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html
    and